What is Emergency Assistance (EA)?

 - emergency shelter, and

-- help finding housing.
+- financial help to access private housing.

 Currently, most families eligible for EA are also eligible for housing-related assistance called HomeBASE or the Short-Term Housing Transition (STHT) program.